gowikel/racket-games/README.md

 Last, to do the game a bit more natural, the initial upper limit is initially set to a random number.

+## Challenges
+The book also has some challenges, which are made to practice your skills in racket.
+Here I upload my own solutions

+- Locomotive: Create locomotive's picture and move it from left to right.
+When the locomotive hides on the right, it should move to the left and start again.